 Retaining and growing your customer base means ensuring consumers have a positive experience.
 Continually collect feedback to improve upon any inefficiencies or gaps in the customer service process.

-This will help you refine and enhance the type of content you produce and share amongst both your customers and target audience.
+Knowing your short-comings and strengths will help you refine and enhance the type of content you produce and share amongst both your customers and target audience.

 #5.
 Advocate & Sponsor: